 Have a separate bank account.
 Part of treating your property as a business is to open a separate checking account for it.
 I know it’s kind of a hassle at first, but this will make it so much easier to keep track of expenses and income.

 Keep receipts.
 Whether they’re electronic versions, or good old printed receipts, hang onto your receipts!
 You can get tax breaks from certain expenses, if you can show that they were legitimate business expenses.
-I do it the old-fashioned way by keeping an envelope in my purse for business purchases.

 Consider officially creating a business, as an LLC.
 Anytime you’re making money, you want to think about protecting yourself from liabilities that could arise from your business dealings.
 An LLC separates your business from your personal assets, and can give you some personal protection from lawsuits.
 NOTE: Every state has different laws on incorporating businesses and I am certainly no expert, so check with a local accountant or attorney to find out how to proceed.